The Overbigging enclosure – an ‘elaborate and rather enigmatic monument’

 A four-metre-wide pit, west of the enclosure’s centre, was visible in the geophysical scan results, as well as several smaller pits inside and outside.
 [2]

 Two of these, at the southern end, appeared to correspond with a line of five pits noted by aerial survey in 1965.
-Although it would require excavation to confirm it is tempting to consider whether these represent post-holes or sockets for standing stones:
+Although it would require excavation to confirm, it is difficult not to wonder whether these represent post-holes or sockets for standing stones:

-With Overbigging we face the same questions encountered at other so-called henge sites.
-These surround the timing of the ditch and bank.
-Were they primary or a much later addition?
-Perhaps created to contain or emphasise an earlier feature?
+With Overbigging we face the same questions as at other so-called henge sites – the timing of the ditch and bank.
+Were they primary constructions or a much later addition?
+Perhaps created to contain, or emphasise, an earlier feature?

-If the ditch and bank were specifically to enclose something, what was it?
+And if the ditch and bank were specifically added to enclose something, what was it?

 Despite its obvious henge-like features and proximity to Maeshowe, the nature of the entrance arrangement is reminiscent of Iron Age enclosures:

-With this site, we have to roll out our regular post conclusion…
+With the Overbigging enclosure, however, we have to roll out our regular post conclusion…

 It will take excavation to answer the questions.